cperacchio/fsnd-capstone/README.md

 # Casting App for Capstone Project

 This is my final project for the [Udacity Full Stack Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-It's an app allowing you to cast actors to movie projects.
+It's an app allowing a movie casting agency to cast actors to upcoming movie projects.

 #### Who's it for?
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.